Kwenene/javaAndMaven/README.md

 # javaAndMaven
-This project will install Java and maven in AKS container instance and deploy the artifacts in Nexus
+This project will install Java and maven in AKS container instance run jenkins slave